 Talk To Your Prospects Directly

-A successful ad can speak to a prospect in a number of ways.
+A successful ad speaks to a prospect in a number of ways.

 One option is to speak to them directly as if you’re engaging in a conversation with them.
 Instead of saying 'selling a home', write 'selling your home.'